-When summer hits full-swing, our thoughts turn to outdoor fun and food, which usually means grilling up meats and veggies while putting back a few cold ones.
+When summer hits full swing, our thoughts turn to outdoor fun and food, which usually means grilling up meats and veggies while putting back a few cold ones.
 If you want to be the king of the grill this summer, we've got a list of the best apps for cooking over an open flame.

 The Recipes section features dozens of delicious-looking meals straight off the grill.
 You can add items from the recipe cards to your shopping list.
 The Grill Guide provides general information on how hot the grill should be and how long you should cook specific items, like veggies, poultry, seafood, and beef.

-You can also read up on best practices for grilling with gas or charcoal, how to cook fruits and veggies over open flame, and more.
+You can also read up on best practices for grilling with gas or charcoal, how to cook fruits and veggies over an open flame, and more.

 Of course, Weber wants to be a part of your family, so there is a section dedicated to all of the grilling products the company has to offer.